This page explains versioning and automatic upgrades in Google Kubernetes Engine (GKE).

 To see which versions are available and default, run the following command:

-gcloud container get-server-config --zone [COMPUTE_ZONE]
+gcloud container get-server-config --zone compute-zone

-[COMPUTE_ZONE] is your cluster's compute zone, such as
+compute-zone is your cluster's compute zone, such as

 To see which versions are available and default, perform the following steps:

-Visit the GKE menu in GCP Console.
+Visit the GKE menu in Cloud Console.

 Click Create cluster.